|Macintosh Separation Anxiety (MSA)

 We may decline to service a machine that has received DIY treatment since we have no way of knowing what was done, what condition it is in, or what might be missing when it arrives.
 These jobs are evaluated accordingly.

 Is a new machine necessary or will upgrades get the job done?
-Is it even possible?
-Problems with an outdated OS usually show up first as internet issues when browser/OS encounter unrecognized file types or have inadequate security.
-You may see a message that your startup disk is full, or new printer requires a newer OS version.
+Problems with an outdated OS usually show up first as internet issues with unrecognized file types or inadequate security.
+You may see a message that your startup disk is full, or a new printer requires a newer OS version.
 Upgrade questions are getting complex, and a lot depends on intended use and machine's age.

 OS updates - versus - OS upgrades: